imperva/dsfkit/README.md

 13. Continue by following the [CLI Deployment Mode](#cli-deployment-mode) beginning at step 3.

 **IMPORTANT:** Do not destroy the installer machine until you are done and have destroyed all other resources.
 Otherwise, there may be leftovers in your AWS account that will require manual deletion which is a tedious process.
-For more information see the [Manual Installer Machine Undeployment Mode](#manual-installer-machine-undeployment-mode) section.
+For more information see the [Installer Machine Undeployment Mode](#installer-machine-undeployment-mode) section.

-**The Manual Installer Machine Deployment is now completed and a functioning version of DSF is now available.**
+**The Installer Machine Deployment is now completed and a functioning version of DSF is now available.**

 # IAM Roles